7 Best Dual Sport Helmets with Bluetooth: Uniting Safety and Connectivity for Your Riding Experience

 The E1 is also a smart helmet with a built-in antenna for their proprietary SRC System Pro, developed by Cardo.
 This advanced piece of technology serves as an intercom with your fellow riders and connects with GPS units, MP3 players, or phones to find your way and not get bored when crossing long distances in between the action.

 Like most helmets on the list, the E1 has a removable peak and face shield, leaving me with what is essentially a Schuberth C3 Pro).
 I can use it in multiple configurations that best suit my surroundings.
+You also get a larger chin air intake with the E1, but the new Schuberth E2, its successor, goes a step further by incorporating a double chin air intake for enhanced ventilation.

 Schuberth claims to have spent the bulk of their R&D time and resources in the wind tunnel department, and the results are self-evident when I ride above 50 mph wearing the new E1.
 It’s exceptionally quiet and smooth, allowing me to concentrate on the road (or no road) ahead.

 But one slight concern I have with the E1 is that its visor tends to catch some wind.
 This becomes noticeable when riding my Kawasaki KLX 250 in Vietnam and Kawasaki Z 250 SL in Thailand, as they don’t have windscreens to help with wind diversion.
-But you can easily remove the visor for street riding or balance it by adding something like Dynamat or a similar material for stability or weight.
+But you can easily remove the visor for street riding or balance it by adding something like Dynamat or similar material for stability or weight.

 7. Shoei Hornet X2: Best Touring